FIS Alpine Ski World Cup: Alpine team event

 Individual race wins are counted in this table, along with the nations team events held at World Cup Finals since 2006 (counts double as men and women in mixed competition contribute to a win).
 The "parallel race" is a head-to-head slalom race format used occasionally from the 1970s through 1990s, and again in 2011.
 Team event wins are doubled (because on one team event race competed both women and men; so it's counted separately each for women and men).
 Results for West Germany and Germany are counted together in this table.
 All of Yugoslavia's wins are currently lumped in with Slovenia, since the skiers who won races for former Yugoslavia were all Slovenes from Slovenia (one of six Yugoslav Republics), and thus are listed under Slovenia in online databases.
 The Soviet Union and Russia are counted separately, as are Czechoslovakia and the Czech Republic.

-A total of 24 countries have won World Cup races, with 19 countries winning men's races and 20 winning women's races.
+A total of 25 countries have won World Cup races, with 21 countries winning men's races and a different 21 winning women's races.
 As expected, the top ten nations in this list are the ten nations listed in the Nations Cup summary table (with slight changes in order).

-Marc Girardelli accounted for all of Luxembourg's 46 wins, while Janica Kostelić has 30 of Croatia's 56 and her brother Ivica has the rest.
-Ingemar Stenmark still has nearly one-half of Sweden's 192 wins more than two decades after his retirement.
+Marc Girardelli accounted for all of Luxembourg's 46 wins, making Luxembourg the country that has won the most races among men without winning any among women.
+Slovakia, with 36 wins (31 from Petra Vlhová), has the most wins among women without any wins among men.
+Janica Kostelić has 30 of Croatia's 62 wins and her brother Ivica had 26.
+Ingemar Stenmark still has about 40% of Sweden's 212 wins more than three decades after his retirement.
+Liechtenstein has 69 wins in total, mostly coming from one family: Hanni Wenzel had 33, her brother Andreas had 14, and her daughter Tina Weirather had 9 (for a total of 56).

 Some nations specialize in either speed (downhill and Super G) or technical (slalom and GS) disciplines, while others are strong across the board.
-Among nations with 30+ wins, the Canadian team has won 73% of its races in speed events, while Yugoslavia/Slovenia has won 84% and Sweden 86% of their races in technical events, especially notable in Sweden's case given its large number of wins.
-Several nations with under 30 wins have 100% of them in technical events, led by Finland and Spain.
+Among nations with 30+ wins, the Canadian team has won 71% of its races in speed events, while Slovakia has won 100%, Croatia 93%, and Sweden 91% of their races in technical events, especially notable in Sweden's case given its large number of wins.
+Several nations with under 30 wins have almost 100% of them in technical events, led by Finland and Spain.
 In contrast Germany and Norway have the most even distribution without disproportionate strength or weakness in any one discipline.
-Some nations have strong teams in only one gender, as 92% of Norway's wins have come from their men and 83% of Germany's from their women, while the Swiss, French and Canadian totals are split almost equally.
+Some nations have strong teams in only one gender, as 93% of Norway's wins have come from their men, and 77% of Germany's and 67% of the United States's wins have come from their women, while the Swiss, French and Canadian totals are split almost equally.